Graduate Education FAQs

-Graduate education courses are offered at the Rogers Center.
+Graduate Education courses are offered at the JBU Rogers Center.

-Classes are held late afternoon and early evening and will follow the semester schedule format.
+Classes are held late afternoon and early evening and typically follow the 16-week semester schedule format.
 Review the JBU course schedule for more information.

 The Graduate Education programs do not have a firm application deadline; however, we suggest that you apply at least six weeks prior to the beginning of your first course to allow ample time for transcript evaluation and recommendation forms.

 A Graduate Degree in education from JBU can be completed in two years including summer classes.

 Each Graduate Education course meets one night per week for 15-16 weeks during fall and spring semesters, or 14 weeks for summer courses.

 Yes, it is possible to take two classes at once and, in fact, is recommended in order to complete the program in two years.

 No. However, after the completion of one concentration, you can continue pursuing another concentration.